-ICANN, Civil Society: To fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
+ICANN, Civil Society: The need to fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
 Efforts should go beyond techno-centric solutions towards advancing women’s innovative and meaningful use of ICTs for their empowerment and development.

-That indigenous and traditional knowledge is not yet acknowledged as fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.
+The need to acknowledge indigenous and traditional knowledge as fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.
 [Preliminarily Agreed]

-Ensuring continued extension of access to all ICTs, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
+Ensuring continued extension of access to ICTs for all, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
 [Preliminarily Agreed]

-ICANN, Civil Society: Ensuring continued extension of access to ICTs for all, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
+ICANN, Civil Society: The need to Ensure continued extension of access to ICTs for all, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
 [Preliminarily Agreed]

-Promote and ensure the safety of online journalists, bloggers and human right activists.
+[Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human right activists, in accordance to the principles cited in the Preamble ] [subject to national legislation]

-Japan, Government: Promote and ensure the safety of online journalists, bloggers and human right activists.
+Japan, Government: [Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human right activists, in line with the principles cited in the Preamble ] [subject to national legislation]

-ISOC, Civil Society: [Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human right activists, in accordance to the principles cited in the Preamble ] [subject to national legislation]
+ISOC, Civil Society: [Promote and ensure the safety of online journalists, including citizen journalists , [bloggers ]and human right activists, in accordance to the principles cited in the Preamble ]

-UK, Government: [Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human right activists, in accordance to the principles cited in the Preamble ] [subject to national legislation]
+UK, Government: [Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human right defenders, in accordance to the principles cited in the Preamble ] [subject to national legislation]

-Canada, Government: [Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human right activists, in accordance to the principles cited in the Preamble ] [subject to national legislation]
+Canada, Government: [Promote and ensure the safety of online journalists, [including citizen journalists ] [bloggers ]and human rights activists, in accordance with the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights ]

-UK, Government: Delete
+16 bis) [Promote a safe and enabling environment for journalists to perform their work in accordance with article 19 of the International Covenant on Civil and Political Rights. ] [subject to national legislation]UK, Government: Delete

 Canada, Government: Delete

+16 ter.)
+[Promote and ensure the safety of online journalists, bloggers and human right activists, in accordance to the principles cited in the Preamble] [subject to national legislation]

 UK, Government: Delete